 When to Wear & Use Certain Colors?

-Bright colors, especially red can increase energy, enthusiasm and generally have a stimulating affect, which is ideal if you’re looking to engage in some physical activity.
+Bright colors, especially red can increase energy, enthusiasm and generally have a stimulating effect, which is ideal if you’re looking to engage in some physical activity.
 Studies suggest red can increase blood pressure, heart rate and alertness which will naturally lead to increased physical energy.
-Orange would also have a similar affect.
+Orange would also have a similar effect.